-Being a gourmet and indulge caviar doesn't always mean to be a millionaire and spend a fortune on an everyday mill.
+Indulging in caviar does not have to mean shelling out enormous sums of money for a small treat.
 You can enjoy a high-quality sea product rich in omega-3 fatty acids, sea minerals, and all the wholesome vitamins for a more affordable price.
-There are plenty of fish species in the world ocean that have delicious roe which can be used as a part of an everyday diet or a cost-effective substitution to the expensive Sturgeon caviar.
-One of these fish species is the Capelin, a small fish from the North Atlantic ocean that is a source of one of the world's most popular Sturgeon caviar substitution — the Capelin Caviar.
+There are plenty of fish species in the world's oceans that have delicious roe which can be used as a part of an everyday diet or a cost-effective substitution to the expensive Sturgeon caviar.
+One of these fish is the Capelin, a small fish from the North Atlantic ocean that is a source of one of the world's most popular Sturgeon caviar substitutions – Capelin caviar.

-The tiny beads of the Capelin roe have a firm envelope that gives you a great crunchy experience when eating them though they are softer than their closest rival the Flying fish roe Tobiko.
-Small eggs blow with a briny juice in your mouth filling it with a breeze of a sea flavor.
-The natural color of this roe is orange but it is usually naturally dyed in a wide variety of colors and most popular of them are:
+The tiny beads of the Capelin roe have a firm envelope with a satisfying crunch, though it is still softer than Flying Fish roe, a common rival of Capelin.
+The small eggs release a briny juice, filling your mouth with light sea flavor.
+The natural color of this roe is orange, but it is usually naturally dyed in a wide variety of colors, the most popular of which are:

-Thanks to its low price the black capelin is a great and, what is very important these days, a sustainable alternative to the Sturgeon caviar.
-It is very popular among the catering companies for the big cocktail parties as an affordable substitution for the black caviar on hors d'oeuvre.
-The fashionable restaurants and cafes use it to add some sea flavor to their culinary masterpieces like cold and hot salads, pasta, risotto, sauces, omelets, and even mashed potatoes.
-The range of usage is as wide as the fantasy of an experienced chef.
+Thanks to its low price, black capelin caviar is a great and – a non-negligible feature at the moment – a sustainable alternative to Sturgeon caviar.
+It is very popular among catering companies for supplying big cocktail parties as an affordable substitution for black caviar to garnish hors d'oeuvre.
+Fashionable restaurants and cafes use it to add some sea flavor to their culinary masterpieces, including cold and hot salads, pasta, risotto, sauces, omelets, and even mashed potatoes.
+The possible uses of this versatile product are limited only by the chef's imagination.

-The fish species Capelin (Mallotus villosus) is a member of the smelt family and is one of the most important forage fish species in the Atlantic and Arctic oceans.
-These cold waters are filled in abundance with the Capelins that are a significant source of food for many fish species, sea mammals, and birds especially in the spring when they have a spawning season and they head up South to spawn in the shallow water of fjords.
+The fish species Capelin (Mallotus villosus) is a member of the smelt family and is one of the most important foraging fish species in the Atlantic and Arctic oceans.
+The cold waters are filled in abundance with Capelins, which are a significant source of food for many fish species, sea mammals, and birds, especially during their Spring spawning season, when they go South to spawn in the shallow waters of the fjords.
 It is an essential food source for the Atlantic Cod.
-Capelin is also a well-appreciated fish in the Scandinavian cuisine.
+Capelin is also a well-appreciated fish in Scandinavian cuisine.

-The maturing period is not very long — after three to four years females are ready to spawn and they can spawn several times in their live if they survive in between the spawning periods.
-Males are not that lucky and many of them die after the end of spawning.
+These fish have a short maturation period.
+After three to four years females are ready to spawn, and they can spawn several times over the source of their lives, if they survive between the spawning periods.
+Males are not that lucky, and many of them die after the end of spawning.

-Capelin is not a big fish, the males reach the length of 20cm and females grow up to 25cm.
-They have elongated body with an olive-colored top of the body and silver scales on sides and body.
+The Capelin is not a big fish.
+The males reach the length of 20cm and the females grow up to 25cm.
+They have an elongated body with an olive-colored upper part and silver scales on their sides and belly.